awsdocs/aws-chatbot-admin-guide/doc_source/setting-up.md

 **Note**
 You can set up each supported AWS service to *target* one or more SNS topics to send notifications to AWS Chatbot\.
 You do this using each AWS service's console\.
 If you already have SNS topics set as targets for supported services, you can configure AWS Chatbot to use those SNS topics\.
 Notifications from subscribed topics will automatically appear in your Slack or Amazon Chime clients without further configuration\.

-If you don't have already have an AWS account and an AWS Identity and Access Management \(IAM\) user, you need to create them first\.
+If you don't already have an AWS account and an AWS Identity and Access Management \(IAM\) user, you need to create them first\.

 **Topics**
 + [Sign Up for AWS](#setting-up-aws-sign-up)